 My Experience with Airbnb

 I have been using Airbnb since the platform was first introduced.
-I’ll hazard a guess that this was way back in around 2013/14 and at that time, I was so blown away by the concept that I recommended Airbnb to anyone and everyone.
+I’ll hazard a guess that this was way back in around 2013/14 when the sharing economy was a relatively new concept.
+At that time, I was so blown away by the concept that I recommended Airbnb to anyone and everyone.
 Actually, I am pretty sure that my friends thought that I was getting royalties from Airbnb (I wasn’t!).